 2020 Camp Canceled

 Residents of the Town of Leesburg are given first consideration.

-The Leesburg Police Department Junior Police Camp is a one-week day camp for students have completed 6th Grade but have not yet entered 9th Grade.
+The Leesburg Police Department Junior Police Camp is a one-week day camp for students who have completed 6th grade but have not yet entered 9th grade.
 The camp is offered every summer with a limit of 20 participants.